UCSF-TI/tipcc-web/docs/software/software-repositories.md

  <tr>
   <td>
   <strong>pandoc</strong><br>
-  <em>1.19.2-0</em>
+  1.19.2-0, <em>2.0.3</em>
   </td>
   <td>
   <strong>Pandoc - a universal document converter</strong><br>
-  Pandoc is a Haskell library for converting from one markup format to another, and a command-line tool that uses this library.<br>
+  Pandoc is a Haskell library for converting from one markup format to another, and a command-line tool that uses this library.
+Example: <code>pandoc --version</code><br>
   URL: <a href="http://pandoc.org/">http://pandoc.org/</a><br>
   </td>
  </tr>